epartment/magento-2-ci/README.md

 - UglifyJS

 To use this image, you can specify the image tag in your  `.gitlab-ci.yml`  file.
 Here's an example:

+## Using this Docker Image in GitLab CI

+### Determining Node.js Version

+If you are uncertain about the Node.js version used for generating packages:
+- **Check `package-lock.json`**: Look for the `"@types/node"` package in your `package-lock.json`.
+This can give you an indication of the Node.js version used.
+- **If Absent in `package-lock.json`**: Check the `.env.roll` local stack configuration for the Node.js version.
+- **Default Assumption**: If neither is present, it's likely Node.js 14 was used, as this was the only version installed in the old GitLab CI image.

 ### Composer 2
 image: `epartment/gitlab-ci:<tag>`